TobKed/django_on_gcp/README.md

 ### How to run app locally

-Instruction how to run app locally, with or without connection to the cloud services.
+Instruction on how to run this app locally with or without connection to the cloud services.
-If you want to run the app with connection to the cloud services you have to set up infrastructure first (steps 1-3 in [Instructions](#instructions)).
+If you want to run the app with connection to the cloud services you have to set up the infrastructure first (steps 1-3 in [Instructions](#instructions)).

 1. Create Python virtual environment and install dependencies: